 Replication vs Data Integration and Data Preparation

-A lot of the community connectors replicate data in Data Studio, or allow you to simply choose columns to include in your report.
+A lot of the partner connectors replicate data in Data Studio, or allow you to simply choose columns to include in your report.
 If your data set is sufficiently small, or sufficiently clean, that approach might be just fine.
 However if your raw data requires some prep before publishing, (often called 'data integration' or 'data processing'), Canvas is the way to go.

 Consider the following workflow: